mysociety/fixmystreet/docs/ww-manual/deep-linking.md

 # WasteWorks deep linking

-Residents will most likely be finding your WasteWorks service from your own website.
-That may be a generic waste services information page, or another landing page for search terms such as “report missed bin” or “green garden waste”.
+Residents will most likely be directed to your WasteWorks service from your own website, either from a generic waste services information page, or another landing page for search terms such as “report missed bin” or “green garden waste”.

-### Important notice:
+This section of the manual provides guidance on different ways to deep link to WasteWorks from your website.

-There may be small differences in how WasteWorks functions for different councils, depending on the integrations you have selected, and the individual processes reflected in your workflow.
-This manual provides a **general overview** of how WasteWorks works, but may not directly reflect your unique set up.
+***

-## Generic waste page
+## Linking from a generic waste page

-On a generic page, you can link directly to the WasteWorks front page with a normal link, or embed a WasteWorks search form into the page, taking the user straight to a “Your bin days” page.
+On a generic page about your waste services, you can link directly to the WasteWorks front page with a normal link, or embed a WasteWorks search form into the page, taking the user straight to a “Your bin days” page.

 #### Direct Link